-As part of our business strategy, we have sought and may continue to seek to invest in or acquire other businesses, technologies or assets, and we may enter into joint ventures or other strategic relationships with third parties.
+As part of our business strategy, we have sought and may continue to seek to invest in or acquire other businesses, technologies, or assets, and we may enter into joint ventures or other strategic relationships with third parties.

-We may assume liabilities, incur amortization expenses related to intangible assets or realize large and immediate write-offs in connection with future acquisitions.
-In addition, the future valuation of these acquisitions may decrease from the market price paid by us, which may result in the writing-off, or impairment, of the relevant assets.
-In addition, our operation of any acquired or merged businesses, technologies or assets could involve numerous risks, including:
+We may assume liabilities, incur amortization expenses related to intangible assets, or realize large and immediate write-offs in connection with future acquisitions.
+In addition, the future valuation of these acquisitions may decrease from the market price paid by us, which may result in writing-off or impairing, of the relevant assets.
+In addition, our operation of any acquired or merged businesses, technologies, or assets could involve numerous risks, including:

-Post-merger integration problems resulting from the combination of any acquired operations with our own operations or from the combination of two or more operations into a new merged entity;

-- Diversion of management's attention from our core business; - Substantial expenditures, which could divert funds from other corporate uses; - Entering markets in which we have little or no experience; and - Loss of key employees of the acquired operations.
+- Post-merger integration problems resulting from the combination of any acquired operations with our own operations or from the combination of two or more operations into a new merged entity; - Diversion of management's attention from our core business; - Substantial expenditures, which could divert funds from other corporate uses; - Entering markets in which we have little or no experience; and - Loss of key employees of the acquired operations.

-We cannot be certain that any acquisition or merger will be successful.
+We cannot assure you that any acquisition or merger will be successful.
 If the operation of the business of any acquisition or merger disrupts our operations, our business may suffer.
 In addition, even if we successfully integrate the acquired business with our own, we may not receive the intended benefits of the acquisition.

-We may be subject to risks associated with laws, regulations and customer initiatives relating to the environment, conflict minerals or other social responsibility issues, which may force us to incur additional expenses, may make our supply chain more complex and may result in damage to our reputation with customers.
+We may be subject to risks associated with laws, regulations and customer initiatives, including such that relate to the environment, conflict minerals, privacy or other issues, which may force us to incur additional expenses, may make our supply chain and operations more complex and may result in damage to our reputation with customers.